 The condition of your cat’s skin is an indication of her overall health.
 When a skin problem occurs, your cat may respond with excessive scratching, chewing and/or licking.
 A wide range of causes-from external parasites and allergies to seasonal changes and stress, or a combination of these-may be affecting your cat’s skin and should be investigated.
 Skin problems are one of the most common reasons pet parents seek veterinary care.

 What Are the Symptoms of Skin Problems in Cats?

-- Constant scratching, licking and chewing at the skin, especially around the
+- Constant scratching, licking and chewing at the skin, especially around the head and neck.

 - Redness or inflammation.

 - Round, scaly patches on the face and paws

 What Might Cause a Cat to Have Skin Problems?